-Commonwealth Care Alliance is committed to full integration of long-term service and support (LTS), and of behavioral health (BH), in addition to the medical service needs in each member's care plan.
-Accordingly, we provide a wide range of LTS and BH services for all Commonwealth Care Alliance members.
+Commonwealth Care Alliance is committed to full integration of long-term service and support (LTSS), and of behavioral health (BH), in addition to the medical service needs identified for each member.
+Accordingly, we provide a wide range of LTSS and BH services for all Commonwealth Care Alliance members.